jacobcvm/Alpha-Vampire-Survivor/README.md

    - Slash attacks pushes the small thieves away from the player

 ### 🔹 Magnet Mechanic
-- XP will follow the player when within range until it is collected
+- XP and gold will follow the player when within range until it is collected

 ---